Arjun643/bootstrap-admin-template/README.md

-# React Data Grid Application
+# React Bootstrap Admin Panel with  React AG Grid  Table Application

 This project is a modern React application featuring AG Grid integration for powerful data table functionality with pagination.